-"[Beary] seems to be the only person in south Lebanon who is blind to what Hezbollah is doing," she said, adding the Hezbollah had thousands of missiles and thousands of trained fighters all beyond the control of the Lebanese government.
+"[Beary] seems to be the only person in south Lebanon who is blind to what Hezbollah is doing," she said, adding that his view of the situation "shows that we need to have changes" in the mission.

 "We are not looking to change the mandate itself.
 We are looking to include language that clearly directs UNIFIL to do what it should have been doing for years," Haley said.

-First launched in 1978, UNIFIL was expanded after the 2006 war between Israel and Hezbollah so that peacekeepers could deploy along the border to help Lebanese troops extend their authority into the south and make sure the region is "free of any armed personnel, assets and weapons" other than those belonging to the Lebanese government.
+First launched in 1978, UNIFIL was expanded after the 2006 war between Israel and Hezbollah so that peacekeepers could deploy along the border to help Lebanese troops extend their authority into the south.

 Russia's ambassador to the UN, Vassily Nebenzia, said last week that the mandate should be renewed as is and that other countries had voiced the same view during a council discussion.

 French Deputy Ambassador Anne Gueguen, whose country is in charge of drafting a proposed renewal, said it was "of paramount importance for the stability of Lebanon and the region, and in the best interest of all, that UNIFIL keeps its mandate and is in a position to fulfill it".

 (FRANCE 24 with REUTERS, AP)

 Date created : 2017-08-30